Solutions to the Hull-Strominger system with torus symmetry: Proof of Theorem B

 Moreover, by \cite[Prop.
 3.7, page 94]{molino} $S$ has a Hermitian metric and $\pi$ is a Hermitian submersion.
 If $Z$ is a holomorphic (1,0)-vector field induced by the locally free $T^2$-action, then for the holomorphic (3,0)-form $\psi$ on $M$, $i_Z\psi$ induces a non-vanishing (2,0)-form on $S$, holomorphic in the orbifold sense.
 If we assume that $M$ is simply-connected, then $\pi_1^{orb}(S)$ is trivial.
 After resolving the singularities of $S$, we obtain a smooth simply-connected $\overline{S}$ with trivial canonical bundle.
 So $\overline{S}$ is a K3 surface, according to Kodaira classification of compact complex surfaces.
 Then it follows that when $M$ has torsionless cohomology, it is diffeomorphic to $\sharp k(S^2\times S^4)\sharp (k+1)(S^3\times S^3)$ for $1\leq k \leq 22$, where $k$ depends on the number of blow-ups in the resolution of $S$.
 If $S$ itself is smooth, then $k=22$. \end{oss}

 {\bf Acknowledgments.} This project has started and later significantly developed during two visits of one of us (GG) to Torino.
 The second named author wishes to thank the Mathematics Department of Universit\`{a} di Torino for the warm hospitality.
-We would also like to thank Cinzia Casagrande for useful comments on the paper.
+We are grateful to Tony Pantev for the discussions and help on Lemma 4.2 and its proof.
+We would also like to thank Ugo Bruzzo and Cinzia Casagrande for useful comments.
+The authors wish also to thank the anonymous referee for careful reading of the manuscript and for pointing out a gap in the previous version of the paper as well as the helpful suggestions.